Board of Directors

 Read more

-Everrette R. H. Thompson
+Everrette Thompson - Francoise

-Dedicating his career to strengthening people and organizational infrastructure, Thompson has served in both secular organizations and faith-based institutions.
+Dedicating his career to strengthening people and organizational infrastructure, Thompson-François has served in both secular organizations and faith-based institutions.
 His experience includes serving as the Regional Director of Amnesty International USA’s Southern Regional Office, where he worked on abolishing the death penalty in a region comprising eleven states in the Southeastern U.S, also known as the “death belt;” as the National Field Director for the Rights Working Group, a national coalition of over 300 community-based groups and policy organizations dedicated to ending racial and bias profiling across the country; as Political Education and Spiritual Sustenance Specialist at the Unitarian Universalist Association; and as the National Justice and Equity Coordinator for 350.org, an international climate change organization.

 Read more